0xPolygonMiden/miden-vm/CONTRIBUTING.md

 &nbsp;

 ## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the dual [MIT](./LICENSE-MIT) and [Apache 2.0](./LICENSE-APACHE) license that covers the project.
 Feel free to contact the maintainers if that's a concern.